Macroeconomic Equilibrium Monetarists vs Keynesians

 A deflationary (or recessionary) gap (YE < YF) = economy underperforms.
 Output and employment fall.
 Hello, Netflix binges and CV updating.

-Each model offers its own fix:
+Each economic model offers its own fix:

 Monetarists: “Patience, young padawan.
 The market itself will fix it.”